Bent arrived at Leinster with a wealth of New Zealand club rugby experience, with Taranaki, and two seasons of Super Rugby under his belt.

 Bent has seen his game time limited in recent seasons due to the emergence of Tadhg Furlong as Leinster's starting tight-head.
 But the New-Zealand born Ireland international hasn't given up on his chances of being recalled to Joe Schmidt's side.

-He heads into the 2019 Champions Cup with 24 appearances at the tournament.
+He went into the 2019 Champions Cup with 24 appearances at the tournament.

 |2012 - present|